sandboxorg/Seq.Client.Oracle/README.md

 end;
 ```

-To share a given set of properties among log events, you can set (or unset) a context using `set_context` procedure:
+To share a given set of properties among log events, you can set (or unset) a context using `set_context` procedure (please replace placeholders with proper values):

 ```sql
 begin